sheilagoopss/goopss-dashboard/instructions/social.md

 - Implement drag-and-drop functionality to reschedule posts

 ### 5. Upcoming Posts List
-- Show a scrollable list of upcoming posts
-- Display post date, platform, and content preview
+- When an indicator on the social calendar is clicked, it should open a dialog to display the post date, platform, and content preview on the right side of the screen.
-- Sort posts by date

 ## Sample Code to use but ignore the UI imports for now and just use the logic